maddox-lab/BlindSpot/README.md

 6) A fun randomly generated quote / pop culture message appears in it's own pop up box

-7) User has one logs in the original speicifed folder:
+7) User has one logs in the user specified unblinded file folder:
    - **_unblinding_log.csv:** A log of the unblinding command that demonstrates errors and shows conversion if needed by the user